• Search by category

 5: Costly delays

-In conclusion, there are a host of great research organizations of all sizes in the marketplace.
-Just because a CRO doesn’t have revenue greater than $1 billion or staff in 75 countries doesn’t mean it can’t be a valuable partner to a wide variety of sponsors.
-Behemoths like IQVIA and Covance were once midsized CROs that grew by providing strong services to their client bases.
-It is also pertinent to remind everyone that the largest clients almost always require the biggest expenditure of management time and internal resources, irrespective of the industry under discussion, are sponsor companies getting the best possible deals?
+In conclusion, there are a host of great research organizations of all sizes in the marketplace [1].
+Just because a CRO doesn’t have revenue greater than $1 billion or staff in 75 countries doesn’t mean it can’t be a valuable partner to a wide variety of sponsors [3].

 We recommend that you take an objective look at your situation, the realities of the CRO marketplace, and what’s most important to your company during your study.
 Then make the objective choice – connect with us to learn more about how we can help you handle your complex challenges.